 - Able Pump Station is two stations serving the Central Business District Community.
 Small Able was originally built in 1932 and Large Able was built in 1954.
 The current capacity of the pump stations is 220,000 Gallons Per Minute (GPM).
-Construction has begun on the new Able Pump Station that will feature concrete volute pumps, the same as are installed in Pavaho Pump Station and Baker No. 3.
-Its pumping capacity will exceed 800,000 GPM's when it is complete in 2017.
+The new Able Pump Station is under construction along Riverfront Blvd. not far from Fuel City.
+The station will feature concrete volute pumps, the same as are installed in Pavaho Pump Station and Baker No. 3.
+The station's pumping capacity will exceed 800,000 GPM when it is complete in 2017.

 - Charlie Pump Station built in early 1932 serves the area around the Bottom Community with a pumping capacity of 80,000 Gallons Per Minute (GPM).
 The new capacity for this station will accommodate approximately 225,000 GPM.